|Handbook> Electives > General Surgery > ACE- A.I. Pediatric|

 Typical day: 6:00 am - 6:00 pm

-Attendance: A student may not take time off during
+Attendance: A student may not take time off during an ACE.

 Attendance at elective activities is mandatory.

 Number of students per rotation: 1